Rock64 single-board computer

 apt upgrade

 Newer kernels seem to contain the necessary resize_rootfs operation on startup, so that is no longer needed.
+But they may come without things like gcc and networking utilities.

 Then there are various useful things that can be installed, as usual: